Top Tips for Passing the PLAB 2

 Tips to Aid Your PLAB 2 Journey

-The Professional and Linguistic Assessments Board (PLAB) Part 2 is the next step in your journey to becoming a licensed medical practitioner in the United Kingdom.
-The exam is costly, and many people have to save for months or take out loans to pay for it.
-This adds to the pressure candidates feel, along with the Objective Structured Clinical Examination (OSCE) format of the exam.
+The Professional and Linguistic Assessments Board (PLAB) Part 2 exam is a crucial step toward becoming a licensed medical practitioner in the United Kingdom.
+It is a high-stakes and costly examination, and many candidates save for months—or take out loans—to afford it.
+When combined with the pressure of the Objective Structured Clinical Examination (OSCE) format, PLAB 2 can feel overwhelming.

 Avoid Memorizing Scripts